HoseaPS/javascript-study-freeCodeCamp/README.md

-# javascript-study-freeCodeCamp
- Some functions written in JavaScript for personal study.
+## Some functions built to improve my JavaScript skills as part of Free Code Camp (https://www.freecodecamp.org/)